SS Atlantic (1870): Striking the rocks

 At 3:15 a.m. local time on 1 April 1873, the lookout spotted the white foam of breaking waves and shouted "Breakers ahead!
 Breakers ahead!".
 The crew immediately attempted to take evasive action and place the engines into reverse.
-However, these measures were too little, too late, and Atlantic struck an underwater rock off Marr's Head, Meagher's Island (now Mars Head, Mars Island), Nova Scotia.
+However, these measures were insufficient, and Atlantic struck an underwater rock off Marr's Head, Meagher's Island (now Mars Head, Mars Island), Nova Scotia.
 Atlantic rode up onto the rocky ledge at near full speed, coming to a complete stop, and was pounded on the rocks several times, shattering some iron hull plates, before slipping backward and heeling to starboard.
-The ship rapidly filled with water and partially capsized, gradually settling on the shallow seabed, and heeling over to an ever-increasing angle.
+The ship rapidly began to fill with water, partially capsizing, gradually settling on the shallow seabed, and heeling over to an ever-increasing angle.
 All 10 lifeboats were lowered by the crew but were all washed away or smashed against rocks.
 Distress rockets were fired into the air every minute, but this did not bring any results.
 Many of the disaster victims were trapped inside the ship as it filled with water.
 Part of the ship remained above the water, where it was pounded by waves, and many of those who made their way out onto the deck clung to the ship for as long as they could, but were eventually swept away by the waves washing over it; one passenger reported seeing a mass of heads in the water so dense that he thought it was cargo floating in the sea.
 Others climbed up onto the rigging and clung on as long as they could; however, most of these were overcome by exposure and eventually died there or fell into the sea.